-The Administrative Division is responsible for recruiting, hiring, and training the most highly qualified personnel to staff both the sheriff's office and the detention facility.
+The Administrative Division is responsible for recruiting, hiring, and training the most highly qualified personnel to staff both the Sheriff's Office and the detention facility.
 This process is conducted by the Professional Standards Section, which receives, screens, and investigates all applicants for employment.
 This section is also responsible for conducting internal affairs investigations.

 Sheriff Tim Ryals

 Sheriff Ryals is a graduate of the Agape School of World Evangelism.
-He also attended the University of Central Arkansas and Black River university in pursuit of an education in Criminal Justice
+He also attended the University of Central Arkansas and Black River University in pursuit of an education in Criminal Justice.

-Chief Deputy Matt Rice
+Chief Deputy Chad Wooley

-Angie is tasked with the managing of the FCSO funds, ensuring that the monies are spent according to fiscal policy.
-All processes and controls must be in place to ensure that funds are assigned to the proper department, she makes sure that safeguards are in place according to the recording of transactions, that the reconciliation of accounts is accomplished on a monthly basis, and that expenses conform with the budget.
+Angie is tasked with the managing of the FCSO funds ensuring that the monies are spent according to fiscal policy.
+All processes and controls must be in place to ensure that funds are assigned to the proper department.
+She makes sure that safeguards are in place according to the recording of transactions, that the reconciliation of accounts is accomplished on a monthly basis, and that expenses conform with the budget.

 Captain Jen Hillman was born into a family of many veterans and law enforcement officers and is a Veteran of the U.S. Air Force.
 At a young age, she realized her life's passion would be to serve and protect.